imroc/req-website/content/en/docs/tutorial/upload.md

 "test.xlsx" uploaded 100.00%
 ```

+> When the upload callback is set, will force using chunked encoding, which is equivalent to calling `EnableForceChunkedEncoding`.

 `UploadCallback` will be invoked at least every 200ms by default, you can customize the minimal invoke interval using `SetUploadCallbackWithInterval`:

 ```go